dynamsoft-docs/company-docs/customer-portal/email-notification.md

 ![Unsubscribe Example]({{site.assets}}img/Unsubscribe-1.png)

-Or, as the admin, you can remove them from the order’s contact list, which will also remove their access to view license details for that order.
+Or, you can remove them from the order’s contact list, which will also remove their access to view license details for that order.

 ---